Café Gerbeaud: History

 For the interior design of his confectionery, Gerbeaud in 1910 took advice from Henrik Darilek who mainly used marble, exotic woods and bronze.
-The ceiling's stucco was created in the Rococo style of Louis XIV of France.
+The ceiling's stucco was created in the Rococo style of Louis XV.
 The chandeliers were inspired by Maria Theresa of Austria.
 The guests were offered as French tables as well as secessionist ones which Gerbeaud had delivered from the world fair in Paris.
 World War I was felt, but the company survived even that.

 Gerbeaud died on 8 November 1919, and bequeathed the store to his wife Ester who headed it until 1940.
 The shop was nationalized in 1948 and renamed "Vörösmarty", after the poet Mihály Vörösmarty, a name it held until March 1984, when it returned to its historical name.
 In 1995, German businessman Erwin Franz Müller bought "Gerbeaud" and had it renovated extensively.
 The traces of the last 50 years have thus disappeared, and today the café shines in the style built by Emil Gerbeaud.